cogu/bstr/README.md

 ### Running unit tests (Windows and Visual Studio)

 Use a command prompt provided by your Visual Studio installation.
-For example, I use the "x64 Native Tools Command Prompt for VS2019" link which can be found on the start menu.
+For example, I use "x64 Native Tools Command Prompt for VS2019" which can be found on the start menu.
 It conveniently comes pre-installed with a version of CMake that generates Visual Studio projects by default.

 ```cmd